 This joint tomb of a father (Ammenakht) and his two sons just opened up to the public a few years ago.
 These men were also ‘Servants in the Place of Truth’ during the reign of Ramesses II.

-One of the most beautiful images is located in Ammenakht’s tomb, which shows what seems to be the sky goddess Nut carrying a sun disk next to a seated Osiris.
+One of the most beautiful images is located in Ammenakht’s tomb, which shows what seems to be the sky goddess Nut carrying a sun disk beside a seated Osiris.

-While typically, the scenes of the Deir el-Medina tombs were painted over a yellow background, Nebenmaat’s has a white background with yellow characters.
-(Personally, I prefer this look.)
+While typically, the scenes of the Deir el-Medina tombs were painted over a yellow background, Nebenmaat’s has a white background with the figures in yellow.

 Yet another ‘Servant in the Place of Truth,’ Inerkhau served during the reigns of Ramesses III and IV.
-Supposedly, he was the chief of the workmen in his time.
+Apparently, he was the chief of the workmen in his time.

 Inside the tomb, you’ll see scenes of two lions representing ‘Yesterday’ and ‘Tomorrow,’ the ba (human-headed bird) of the deceased and a cat killing the serpent Apep.
 The scenes, however, are mostly obscured by the protective glass and are tricky to photograph.